decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-09-05-what-is-a-blockchain.md

 ### 3. Incentives to provide guarantees ("mechanism")

 Finally, traditional cryptographic models in computer science assume a binary: *good guys / bad guys* view of the world.
-These models assume some fraction of parties are inherently honest and the remaining parties are controlled by a malicious adversary whose sole goal is to break the protocol guarntees.
+These models assume some fraction of parties are inherently honest and the remaining parties are controlled by a malicious adversary whose sole goal is to break the protocol guarantees.

-Arguably, the breakthrough in blockchain systems is going beyond this model and focus on a **Cryptoeconomic model** where most parties are presume to be motivated by rational preferences and incentives.
+Arguably, the breakthrough in blockchain systems is going beyond this model and focus on a **Cryptoeconomic model** where most parties are presumed to be motivated by rational preferences and incentives.

 As Buterin says in his 2019 [talk on Cryptoeconomics](https://youtu.be/GQR1xjQn5Pg):